makman568/algofun/pq/traffic/consensus_traffic.md

 #### Phase 4: Next Vote Phase (Pipelining)
 - **Expected total committee weight**: 5,000
 - **Weight threshold required**: 3,838 (77% of expected weight)
-- **Predicted messages**: **~330-470 unique votes**
+- **Theoretical expectation**: **≈ 477 unique votes**
-- **Reasoning**: Applying the same Poisson model to the Nov-23-2025 stake CSV yields ~477 expected voters.
-Instrumentation for next votes is being rolled out, but this mathematical prediction already accounts for the much larger number of middle-tier accounts (0.1%-0.5%) that routinely win at least one next-vote ticket.
+- **Reasoning**: Applying the same Poisson model to the Nov-23-2025 stake CSV yields a theoretical expectation of ≈ 477 unique voters.
+The observed number is expected to be lower due to threshold termination, though instrumentation is still being rolled out.
 - **Timing consideration**: Next votes for round r+1 begin during round r once sufficient information is available (see `agreement/player.go` `stepNext` transitions), so theychristine_dkim@pm.me contribute directly to round-r bandwidth budgets.
 - **Bandwidth accounting**: Include these 330-470 votes in the concurrent message count even though they conceptually